AutoGL: A Library for Automated Graph Learning: Abstract

 \section{Abstract}

-Recent years have witnessed an upsurge of research interests and applications of machine learning on graphs.
-Automated machine learning (AutoML) on graphs is on the horizon to automatically design the optimal machine learning algorithm for a given graph task.
+Recent years have witnessed an upsurge in research interests and applications of machine learning on graphs.
+However, manually designing the optimal machine learning algorithms for different graph datasets and tasks is inflexible, labor-intensive, and requires expert knowledge, limiting its adaptivity and applicability.
+Automated machine learning (AutoML) on graphs, aiming to automatically design the optimal machine learning algorithm for a given graph dataset and task, has received considerable attention.
 However, none of the existing libraries can fully support AutoML on graphs.
-To fill this gap, we present Automated Graph Learning (AutoGL), the first library for automated machine learning on graphs.
+To fill this gap, we present Automated Graph Learning (AutoGL), the first dedicated library for automated machine learning on graphs.
 AutoGL is \textbf{open-source}, \textbf{easy to use}, and \textbf{flexible to be extended}.
-Specifically, we propose an automated machine learning pipeline for graph data containing four modules: auto feature engineering, model training, hyper-parameter optimization, and auto ensemble.
-For each module, we provide numerous state-of-the-art methods and flexible base classes and APIs, which allow easy customization.
+Specifically, we propose a three-layer architecture, consisting of backends to interface with devices, a complete automated graph learning pipeline, and supported graph applications.
+The automated machine learning pipeline further contains five functional modules: auto feature engineering, neural architecture search, hyper-parameter optimization, model training, and auto ensemble, covering the majority of existing AutoML methods on graphs.
+For each module, we provide numerous state-of-the-art methods and flexible base classes and APIs, which allow easy usage and customization.
 We further provide experimental results to showcase the usage of our AutoGL library.
+We also present AutoGL-light, a lightweight version of AutoGL to facilitate customizing pipelines and enriching applications, as well as benchmarks for graph neural architecture search.
+The codes of AutoGL are publicly available at \url{https://github.com/THUMNLab/AutoGL}.